vijayraavi/iot-hub-c-huzzah-getstartedkit/README.md

 - Update the sample code to respond to commands and include the data from our sensors, sending it to Microsoft Azure to be viewed remotely.

 Here is a breakdown of the data flow:
-- The application running on the Huzzah Feather will get temperature data from the temperature sensor and it will send them to the IoT Hub
+- The application running on the Adafruit Huzzah ESP8266 will get temperature data from the temperature sensor and it will send them to the IoT Hub
 - A Stream Analytics job will read the data from IoT Hub and write them to an Azure Storage Table.
 Also, if an anomaly is detected, then this job will write data to an Event Hub
 - The Node.js application that is running on your computers will read the data from the Azure Storage Table and the Event Hub and will present them to the user